mclumd/Active-Website/README.md

 standard ALMECOM banner and sidebar into your page when it is viewed.

-4. Repeat steps 2 and 3 at the bottom of the file with the line `<!--#include virtual="footer.shtml"-->`
+4. Repeat steps 2 and 3 at the bottom of the file with the line: `<!--#include virtual="footer.shtml"-->`

 5. For convenience, there is a TEMPLATE file that you can copy to your_page_name.shtml, that has the special "include" line